ArvidWedtstein/Nuxt-Website/README.md

 First of all i want to thank @[VictorBerland](https://github.com/victorberland) for helping me out during this project.
 Without him my grades would definitely be lower.

-I also want to thank @appex for learning me Nuxt.js
+I also want to thank [Appex](https://github.com/appex) for learning me Nuxt.js

 <p align="right">(<a href="#readme-top">back to top</a>)</p>